-Example 2-7: If the same tenant pays an additional mandatory parking fee of \$25 per month, the maximum tenant portion of rent allowable is 425 (525 - 75 - 25).
+Example 2-7: If the same tenant pays an additional mandatory parking fee of \$25 per month, the maximum tenant portion of rent allowable is \$425 (\$525 - \$75 - \$25).

-- (b) 26 CFR §1.42-10, Utility allowances should be calculated as follows: - (1) Rural Housing Services (RHS) If a building receives assistance from RHS the applicable utility allowance in the building is the RHS approved UA. - (2) Additionally, if any tenant in the building receives RHS rental assistance the applicable US for ALL units in the building (including those occupied by tenants receiving HUD assistance) is the applicable RHS allowance. - (3) HUD regulated buildings If neither a building nor any tenant receives RHS assistance and the rents and utility allowances are reviewed by HUD on an annual basis, the applicable UA for all units in the building is the HUD utility allowance.
+(b) 26 CFR §1.42-10, Utility allowances should be calculated as follows:

+- (1) Rural Housing Services (RHS) If a building receives assistance from RHS the applicable utility allowance in the building is the RHS approved UA. - (2) Additionally, if any tenant in the building receives RHS rental assistance the applicable US for ALL units in the building (including those occupied by tenants receiving HUD assistance) is the applicable RHS allowance. - (3) HUD regulated buildings If neither a building nor any tenant receives RHS assistance and the rents and utility allowances are reviewed by HUD on an annual basis, the applicable UA for all units in the building is the HUD utility allowance.

-- (4) Other buildings If a building is not subject to either (1), (2), or (3) above, the applicable utility allowance for rent-restricted units in the building is determined under the following methods: - (i) For tenants receiving HUD rental assistance, use the applicable PHA UA. - (ii) For other tenants, any of the following methods may be used to calculate UA. - (A) The PHA utility allowance. - (B) Utility company estimate.
-The estimate is obtained when an interested party receives, in writing, information from a local utility company providing the estimated cost of that utility. - (C) Agency estimate.
-NOTE: This method shall not be available until such time as the HHFDC agrees to provide such estimates to building owners. - (D) HUD Utility Schedule Model.
-The HUD Model may be found at www.huduser.org/datasets/lihtc.html . - (E) Energy consumption model.
-A building owner may calculate utility allowances using an energy and water and sewage consumption and analysis model prepared by a properly licensed engineer that meets the requirements set forth in Treasury Regulation §1.42-10(b)(4)(II)(E), as follows: - 1) The energy consumption model must, at a minimum, take into account specific factors including, but not limited to:
+(4) Other buildings - If a building is not subject to either (1), (2), or (3) above, the applicable utility allowance for rent-restricted units in the building is determined under the following methods:

+(i) For tenants receiving HUD rental assistance, use the applicable PHA UA.

+(ii) For other tenants, any of the following methods may be used to calculate UA.

+(A) The PHA utility allowance.

+(B) Utility company estimate.
+The estimate is obtained when an interested party receives, in writing, information from a local utility company providing the estimated cost of that utility.

+(C) Agency estimate.
+NOTE: This method shall not be available until such time as the HHFDC agrees to provide such estimates to building owners.

+(D) HUD Utility Schedule Model.
+The HUD Model may be found at www.huduser.org/datasets/lihtc.html .

+(E) Energy consumption model.
+A building owner may calculate utility allowances using an energy and water and sewage consumption and analysis model prepared by a properly licensed engineer that meets the requirements set forth in Treasury Regulation §1.42-10(b)(4)(II)(E), as follows:

+The energy consumption model must, at a minimum, take into account specific factors including, but not limited to: a) Unit Size;

-- a) Unit Size;
+a) Unit Size;

 - b) Building Orientation;

 - c) Design and Materials;

 - d) Mechanical Systems;

-- e) Appliances;
+e) Appliances;

-- f) Characteristics of the Building Location, and
+f) Characteristics of the Building Location, and

-- g) Available Historical Data
+g) Available Historical Data

-- 2) The utility consumption estimates must be calculated by a properly licensed engineer or other qualified professional.
-The